-Tackling road traffic issues through the WNDP is a priority for local residents and is crucial to the health of residential users of the town centre, and to the local economy.
-The B4009 runs through the town centre and is one of very few 'B' classified roads to link with a junction on a major motorway (Junction 6 M40).Traffic surveys (commissioned by the WNDP http://www.watlingtonnp.org.uk ) in 2015 showed that about 9400 vehicles pass through Watlington on a daily average.
+Tackling road traffic issues through the WNDP is a priority for local residents and is crucial to the health of people living in the town centre, and to the local economy.
+The B4009 runs through the town centre and is one of very few 'B' classified roads to link with a junction on a major motorway (Junction 6 M40).
+Traffic surveys commissioned by the WNDP in 2015 showed that about 9400 vehicles pass through Watlington on a daily average.
 At peak times 80% were on journeys which both began and ended outside the town.
 Evaluation of Transport Impacts carried out by SODC for the Local Plan already highlights an expected increase in traffic flow in the period to 2033 as a result of housing development along the B4009 corridor.